orangeduck/mpc/README.md

 }
 ```

+Note that only `ident` must be deleted.
+This is because in referencing other parsers in how it is built it ensure they will be destructed along with it.

 Self Reference
 --------------

 Building parsers in the above way can have issues with self reference and left handed recursion.

-To overcome this we separate the construction of parsers into two different steps.
+To overcome this we can separate the construction of parsers into two different steps.
 Construction and Definition.

 * * *